envato/event_sourcery/README.md

         - [2.
 Updating a Projection](#2-updating-a-projection)
         - [3.
 Handling a Query](#3-handling-a-query)

-## Development Status

-EventSourcery is currently being used in production by multiple apps but we haven't finalized the API yet and things are still moving rapidly.
-Until we release a 1.0 things may change without first being deprecated.

 ## Goals

 The goal of EventSourcery is to make it easier to build event sourced, CQRS applications.